Michael K. Sullivan Jr. - NewsBreak

 Michael K. Sullivan Jr.

-Michael K. Sullivan, Jr., son of Michael K. Sullivan, Sr., pastor of the Dalton Assembly of God Church in Dalton, NE, passed away in his home on July 27, 2021.
-Michael Jr. was born on April 13, 1979, in Cherokee, Iowa, the firstborn son of Michael K. Sullivan Sr. and Ruth M. Sullivan.
+Michael K. Sullivan Jr., son of Michael K. Sullivan Sr. pastor of the Dalton Assembly of God Church in Dalton, NE, Passed away in his home on July 27th.
+Michael Jr. was born on April 13, 1979 in Cherokee, Iowa, the firstborn son of Michael K. Sullivan Sr. and Ruth M. Sullivan.
 He attended public school and was home-schooled in the 6th grade through high school.
-He graduated high school in 1998 and attended Baker College for two years, where he studied computer science.
-Later he moved to California to pursue a career working with computer software.www.newsblade.com
+He graduated high school in 1998 and attended Baker College for two years where he studied computer science.
+Later he moved to California to pursue a career working with computer software.www.suntelegraph.com

 Comments / 0